 I want to inspire Americans to care about reducing sexual assault, to help victims, and to change legislation with a focus on consent.
 I have chosen to focus on the actions of FATTA as an example of what can be done here in the USA.

 Fatta is a Swedish organization that fights against sexual violence and strongly advocates for consent in everyday life.
 FATTA started when the Umea District Court had released three men who were suspected of raping a 15-year-old girl with a glass bottle.
-The men were released due to the fact that even though the girl pushed her legs together to protect herself, this was considered being modest by the court and not rape.
+The men were released due to the fact that the girl pushed her legs together and this was considered being modest by the court and not rape.

 According to Girls Globe, in 2012, there were 16,700 reported cases of sexual offences in Sweden and, of these cases, 98% of the offenders are men and 95% of the victims are women.
 This has put the Swedish sexual assault legalization on the edge.
 According to BRA, a Swedish statistic site, recently, in 2016, there has been a reduce in reported assaults at 10,500 incidents of sexual molestation.
 In my view, FATTA and their fight to shift Swedish culture to consent culture could be the cause of the reduction of cases.

 According to Girls Globe, n.d., in Sweden, a crime of rape is defined as: